Onyx Magazine began as a dream in Theophina Gabriel's Oxford student bedroom in 2017.

-Theophina has since lead a consultation on diversity within the creative industry at 10 Downing Street, been featured in The Guardian and published the first two editions of Onyx Magazine.
+Theophina has since lead a consultation on diversity within the creative industry at 10 Downing Street, been featured in The Guardian and published three editions of Onyx Magazine.

 Her vision of uplifting talented Black creatives in academic institutions and the publishing industry has become a reality.

-We spent some time with Theophina to discover more about her vision for the magazine, experience of lockdown and how the publication has felt more important than ever.
+We spent some time with Theophina to discover more about her vision for the magazine, experience of the pandemic and how the publication has felt more important than ever.